 Life Insurance Beneficiaries

-Although an adopted child is entitled to inherit the same share as any other child of that parent, the proceeds of a life insurance policy is subject to be paid to whomever the parent designates as a beneficiary.
-If your life insurance policy only names your other children as beneficiaries, you have to add your adopted child as another beneficiary or that child may not share in the proceeds of that policy when you pass away.
+An adopted child should legally inherit the same share as any biological child.
+However, a life insurance company will pay the proceeds of a policy to whomever the parent designates as a beneficiary.
+On a policy that only names your other children as beneficiaries, you’ll need to add your adopted child as a beneficiary.
+Otherwise, that child may not share life insurance benefits when you pass away.

-If there is a court order pertaining to a life insurance policy from a previous divorce, you may need to have the court order modified to include your adopted child, or simply obtain another policy naming your adopted child as beneficiary.
+If there is a court order pertaining to a life insurance policy from a divorce, you may need to ask the court to modify it to include your adopted child.
+Or, you can obtain another policy naming your adopted child as beneficiary.

-Also, states treat adult adoptees differently especially where family trusts are involved.
-An adult adoptee may not be considered or treated as a genuine family member for all purposes, which may include a life insurance policy.
-If you have any concerns, be sure to ask an attorney from the Petrelli Law, P.C. firm about any life insurance, trusts or other testamentary documents and how they affect the rights of your adopted child or adult.
+Also, states treat adult adoptees differently especially when it comes to family trusts.
+An adult adoptee may not be considered a genuine family member for all purposes, which may include a life insurance policy.
+If you have any concerns, be sure to ask an experienced attorney about life insurance, trusts or other testamentary documents and how they affect the rights of your adopted child or adult.

-Adoptions may seem simple, but there are often hidden issues and complications that can arise that you may not have foreseen.
-The attorneys at Petrelli Law, P.C. have dealt with the myriad issues that can arise in an adoption and will advise you on how to proceed to achieve your goal of extending your family through adoption.
-Understand your rights and the rights of your children by talking to one of our attorneys today at (215) 523-6900.
+There are often hidden issues and complications with adoption that can arise unexpectedly.
+Our attorneys have dealt with the issues that can arise in an adoption.
+We can advise you on your rights and the rights of your children.

 If you have questions, our firm can provide all the information in your free consultation.
 Call us toll-free today to seek the full life insurance benefits you deserve.

 Life Insurance Law, LLC is a nationwide network of attorneys who work with clients to recover denied or delayed life insurance claims.